Bookworm-project/BookwormDB/README.md

 9. Load data into MySQL database.
 10. Create temporary MySQL table and .json file that will be used by the web app.
 11. Create API settings.

+# Dependencies #

+* python 2.7 (with modules):
+ * ntlk (recommended, to be required)
+ * numpy

+* parallel (GNU parallel, in versions available from apt-get or homebrew)
+* MySQL v.
+5.6 (will work with 5.5, but future versions may require 5.6 for some functionality)
+* Apache or other webserver (for front end).